-How to respond to the growing use of surveillance evidence in PI cases
+How to respond to the growing use of surveillance evidence in PI and Clinical Negligence cases

 In recent years surveillance evidence has become an increasingly valuable weapon for insurance companies representing defendants; covert surveillance can negatively impact a claimant’s credibility, undermine their claim or even result in the claim being dismissed entirely.